xunhuang/notes/content/posts/llama-cpp-basic.md

 ### Getting the original Llama model from Meta

-While you can download GGUF models and inference directly, however, I want to start from the original model from Meta, produce a GGUF model, demystifiying the GGUF conversion process.
+While you can download GGUF models and inference directly, however, I want to start from the original model from Meta, produce a GGUF model, demystifying the GGUF conversion process.

 Getting Meta's original model requires this [website](https://ai.meta.com/resources/models-and-libraries/llama-downloads/) and submit a download request.
 You will get an email that directs you to git clone a repo to get a download.sh file.